ang-zeyu/infisearch/docs/src/getting_started.md

 # Getting Started

-Getting started with the following default setup is fairly easy straightforward.
-It assumes:
+The following page assumes:
-- You have some `.html` files you want to index
+- You have simply some `.html` files you want to index
 - These `.html` files are served in a static file server, and are accessible by the search-ui to generate result previews

-If you need more than this, have a look through here first, then jump into the [configuration](search_configuration.md) page to learn more.
+If you require more, have a look through here first, then jump into the [configuration](search_configuration.md) pages to learn more.

 ## Installing the indexer

 If you have the rust / cargo toolchain setup, simply run `cargo install morsels_indexer`.

-If not, the cli binaries are also available [here](https://github.com/ang-zeyu/morsels/releases).
+The cli binaries are also available [here](https://github.com/ang-zeyu/morsels/releases) if preferred.

 ## Running the indexer